 One Rapunzel, Three (actually four) Ways

 Cybis made four somewhat different representations of the Rapunzel character.
-The first three Rapunzels were all cast from the same mold but differed in various decorations.
-All three are 8” high, and each color was an issue of 1000.
-All three were issued at different times during the 1970s (not all in 1975 as one error-prone price guide has it.)
+The first three were all cast from the same mold but differed in various decorations.
+All of those are 8” high, and each color was an edition of 1000.
+Each was issued separately during the 1970s (not all in 1975 as one error-prone price guide has it.)
 The three versions, prices, and ways in which they differ are as follows:

 One thing I hadn’t realized until very recently (and many thanks to a sharp-eyed reader for pointing this out!) is that there are two slightly different versions of Lilac Rapunzel’s headpiece, depending on whether a given sculpture was made in the earlier or later part of her production run.
 Although all of the headpieces contain 3 feathers, in the earlier pieces the center feather was upright, as shown in the photos below with the arrow pointing to the relevant feather.

-Here’s a Rapunzel with a perfectly-created, mint-condition, completely-upright feather!
+Here’s a Rapunzel with a perfectly-crafted, mint-condition, completely-upright feather!

 The Hall of Fame Rapunzel edition named Rapunzel II is just about 7” high and was an edition of 1500 introduced in either 1991, 1992, or 1993.
 She is included on the late-1993 Cybis price list for $675 and although she was listed on their circa-2000s website there was no photograph of her, so I had no idea what color this edition was.
 Therefore, I was very happy to be contacted by a helpful private collector who sent me photographs!
 This piece was offered on eBay in 2008 during the year or so that Cybis was selling there.
 She is a downsized version of the third (1978-1982/lilac) Rapunzel but without the embossing on her bodice or hem, and decorated in blue.